demisto/content/Packs/AzureWAF/Integrations/AzureWAF/AzureWAF_description.md

 5. Run the ***!azure-waf-auth-complete*** command.
 At end of the process, you will see a message that you logged in successfully.

-## Authentication Using Azure Managed Identities
+# Azure Managed Identities Authentication
-###### please notes: this option are relevant only if XSOAR instaled on Azure VM
+##### Note: This option is relevant only if the integration is running on Azure VM.

-Follow these steps for authorization based on Azure Managed Identities:
+Follow one of these steps for authentication based on Azure Managed Identities:

+- ##### To use System Assigned Managed Identity
+   - Select *Azure Managed Identities* in *Authentication Type* drop-down list and leave the **Azure Managed Identities Client ID** field empty.

+- ##### To use User Assigned Managed Identity
    1. Go to [Azure Portal](https://portal.azure.com/) -> **Managed Identities**
    2. Select your User Assigned Managed Identity -> copy the Client ID -> put it in the ***Azure Managed Identities client id*** filed in the instance configuration.
+   3. Select *Azure Managed Identities* in **Authentication Type** drop-down list.

+For information about Azure Managed Identities see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)